 Yes, you read that headline correctly.

-Yes, you read that headline correctly.
-There is a whole group of people who are finding that watching horror films is actually soothing to their anxiety.
+Apparently, there are a whole group of people who find that watching horror movies is actually soothing their anxiety.
 Sound strange?
 Let an expert explain.

-Broadly recently spoke with Dr. Mathias Clasen of Aarhus University in Denmark about the effects of horror films on anxiety and the psychologist wasn’t shocked in the least.
-He explained,
+Broadly spoke with Dr. Mathias Clasen of Aarhus University in Denmark and he explained the reason behind the phenomenon.
+He said,

 “I’m not surprised to learn that some anxious individuals find horror films therapeutic.
 The genre allows us to voluntarily—and under controlled circumstances—get experience with negative emotion.”